The Trump-DeSantis rivalry grows more personal and crude as the GOP candidates head to Florida

 As a result, he said: “A lot of people are still scared to come out.”

 Barrow reported from Atlanta.
-Associated Press writer Jill Colvin in New York contributed to this report.
+Associated Press writer Jill Colvin contributed from New York.